Chicago P.D. (TV series): Production

 On March 27, 2013, it was reported that NBC was considering plans for a spin-off of Chicago Fire.
 Deadline Hollywood revealed that the proposed spin-off would involve the Chicago Police Department, and would be created and executive produced by Dick Wolf, Derek Haas, Michael Brandt, and Matt Olmstead.
 On May 10, 2013, NBC picked up the show for the 2013–14 United States network television schedule.
 On May 12, 2013, the show was announced as an unscheduled midseason replacement.
 The show premiered on January 8, 2014.

 It came to light in November 2017 that Bush had left the show because of Beghe's behavior behind the scenes.
 Bush's claims led NBC to open an investigation into Beghe's behavior.
 On November 21, 2017, Deadline reported that Beghe was investigated for behavior that was considered overly aggressive.
 Beghe released a statement in which he admitted to engaging in aggressive behavior and apologized for it.

 The seventh season premiered on September 25, 2019.
 More recently, Gwen Sigan was promoted to showrunner and signed an overall deal with Universal Television.

 On February 27, 2020, NBC renewed the series for an eighth, ninth and tenth season.
 The eighth season premiered on November 11, 2020.
 The ninth season premiered on September 22, 2021.
 The tenth season premiered on September 21, 2022.
 On May 5, 2025, NBC renewed the series for a thirteenth season.
+On March 27, 2026, the series was renewed for a fourteenth season.